callumflack/callum-flack-design/pages/about.md

 - Building interfaces with Vue.js (or React.js)
 - A [JAMstack](https://jamstack.org/) architecture with git-based deployments (where possible)

-No tools, skills or experience matter without a collaborative relationship based on dialogue and optimism.
-I'll listen and ask questions to help us define bigger possibilities and better constraints to work with.
+No tools, skills or experience matter without good project definition and mutual understanding.
+A collaborative relationship based on dialogue and optimism is the cheapest and most effective method of obtaining this.
+To ensure this kind of comprehension, Callum will ask questions and listen.
+This has a knock-on effect: it helps define bigger possibilities and better constraints to work with.

 <!-- our intentions and end -->
 <!-- - micro-frontends with functional elements separated by concern -->